 He hadn’t been playing for long before we moved four hundred miles away from his golf buddies but he says the variety of courses available to him on the doorstep has certainly made him a better golfer (although still no Rory McIlroy – his words).

 Our travel plans normally involve checking out if there is a course nearby that he can try out too.
 Most northerly, so far has been a links course on the Isle of Harris.
 Some views from there, I can tell you!

 As a photographer I revel in visiting new places and being able to share them over on Instagram but to marry that with my own thoughts and words and share with others is something that I never thought I would be doing.
-Yet three years down the line it feels very natural to share it all.
+Yet nearly five years years down the line it feels very natural to share it all.